 - Designed, architected and delivered flexible and highly functional web-based administrative and customer interaction services

-- Enabled secure portals that make it easy for all users to securely access statements; financial and medical images; business process dashboards; and exception alerts
+- Enabled secure portals that make it easy to find and access statements; document images; business process dashboards; and exception alerts

 EC Wise’s design and architecture teams have the proven know-how for analyzing and designing sophisticated systems in a variety of domains.
 We know how to identify and implement solutions for common classes of requirements, feature sets and priorities.
 Working with your product managers, business analysts and systems analyst we help you define target features, and capture them in a form accessible to all project stakeholders through our collaboration portals.